NOTE: The following Festival rules apply to the 2026 Festival.

 “Reproduction” shall refer to original artwork that is digitally captured into a computer or photographed onto film and then printed as an inkjet print, photograph, offset lithograph, giclee, etc. The defining factor is that an original piece of artwork already exists prior to the printing – everything that follows is a reproduction.

+Reproductions are not eligible for awards.
+All reproductions must be clearly and individually labeled as reproductions.
+No other terms, such as “print,” “giclee” or “offset lithograph” may be used.
 Labels must say “reproduction.”
 Reproductions must be in signed editions of no more than 750.
-Reproductions may not be framed and displayed alongside original work.
-Reproductions must be placed framed or unframed in a browsing bin separate from original work and clearly labeled “Reproductions.”
+They may not be framed and displayed alongside original work but must be placed framed or unframed in a browsing bin separate from original work and clearly labeled “Reproductions.”
 Reproductions must be an ancillary part of the artist’s display.

 “Hand colored” or painted reproductions are not permitted and may not be displayed or sold as original artwork.
-Giclees, or ink-jet prints of original artwork produced in another medium, are considered reproductions whether they are printed on canvas, paper, or any other surface.
+Giclees or ink-jet prints of original artwork produced in another medium, are considered reproductions whether they are printed on canvas, paper, or any other surface.

 Miscellaneous